harness/developer-hub/docs/chaos-engineering/chaos-faults/azure/azure-instance-io-stress.md

 ## Introduction

 - Azure Instance IO Stress contains chaos to disrupt the state of infra resources.
-The experiment can induce stress chaos on Azure Instance using Azure Run Command, this is carried out by using bash scripts which are in-built in the experiment for the given chaos scenario.
+The fault can induce stress chaos on Azure Instance using Azure Run Command, this is carried out by using bash scripts which are in-built in the fault for the given chaos scenario.
 - It causes IO Stress chaos on Azure Instance using an bash script for a certain chaos duration.

 :::tip Fault execution flow chart